SaschaKay/job-research-infrastracture/README.md

 OS Login allows you to connect to your VM without rotating temporary SSH keys.
 - Create SSH key on your local machine (for example, WSL)

-      ssh-keygen -t ed25519 -f ~/.ssh/id_ed25519 -C "your_email@example.com"
+      ssh-keygen -t ed25519 -f ~/.ssh/id_ed25519 -C "YOUR_EMAIL"
-      ssh-keygen -f ~/.ssh/known_hosts -R "your-vm-ip" As result you will have
+      ssh-keygen -f ~/.ssh/known_hosts -R "YOUR_VM_IP"
+  As a result, you will have

   Public key: ~/.ssh/id_ed25519.pub

   Private key: ~/.ssh/id_ed25519
 - Enabled OS Login in Google Cloud Console
   Via UI: